richrichierich/JSC370-2025-richguo/data/hitters/README.md

     Number of errors
 Salary

-    1987 annual salary on opening day in thousands of dollars
+    Annual salary on opening day in thousands of dollars

 NewLeague